weizhi-luo/udacity-data-engineer-capstone-project/README.md

 fct.ecmwf_forecast is linked to dms.ecmwf_forecast_coordinate and dms.date_time as:

 <img src="https://github.com/weizhi-luo/udacity-data-engineer-capstone-project/blob/main/doc/images/fct.ecmwf_forecast_links.png"/>

-### Data Warehouse
-[Amazon Redshift](https://aws.amazon.com/redshift/) is used in this project for data warehouse.

-After creating an instance of Redshift, SQL scripts presented in [repository](https://github.com/weizhi-luo/udacity-data-engineer-capstone-project/tree/main/aws_redshift) should be executed following numerical order to create schemas and dimension and fact tables.

 ## ETL Pipeline
 The ETL pipeline is implemented by Apache Airflow.
 There are nine DAGs set up: